AgenteDog/CoDtoUE4/README.md

 # CoDtoUE4
 *Requirements/Instructions for the original version are in its respective folder*

+The script is now MUCH faster and better.
+There is a lot I could do but I stopped the project.
+Still, I *might* add new features and release this as a full plugin in the future.

 ## You will need:

 - [UnrealEnginePython](https://github.com/20tab/UnrealEnginePython) (Plugin that will run the script)